Joe Mixon: 2017

 On September 10, 2017, Mixon made his NFL debut in a 20–0 loss to the Baltimore Ravens.
 He had eight rushes for nine yards and three receptions for 15 yards.
 In Week 3, against the Green Bay Packers, his role in the offense expanded with 18 carries for 62 yards.
 In Week 5, against the Buffalo Bills, he recorded his first career rushing touchdown, a five-yard rush in the fourth quarter.
 In Week 8, against the Indianapolis Colts, he recorded over 100 scrimmage yards (18 rushing and 91 receiving) for the first time in his career, 67 of them coming on a long run-after-catch play in the second quarter.
-After three disappointing weeks of 31 rushing yards against the Jacksonville Jaguars, 37 rushing yards against the Tennessee Titans, and 49 rushing yards against the Denver Broncos, averaging just 2.79 yards per carry over the time span but recording two touchdowns, Mixon led the NFL in Week 12 with a career-best 114 rushing yards against Cleveland, along with a touchdown and 51 yards receiving.
-Mixon closed out his rookie season with 96 rushing yards against the Baltimore Ravens in the 31–27 victory.
+After three disappointing weeks of 31 rushing yards against the Jacksonville Jaguars, 37 rushing yards against the Tennessee Titans, and 49 rushing yards against the Denver Broncos, averaging just 2.79 yards per carry over the time span but recording two touchdowns, Mixon led the NFL in Week 12 with a career-best 114 rushing yards against the Cleveland Browns, along with a touchdown and 51 yards receiving.
+Mixon closed out his rookie season with 96 rushing yards against the Ravens in the 31–27 victory.
 Overall, in his rookie season, Mixon finished with 626 rushing yards, 4 rushing touchdowns, 30 receptions, and 287 receiving yards.

 2018

-In the 2018 season opener against the Indianapolis Colts, Mixon started the season off with 95 rushing yards, a rushing touchdown, and five receptions for 54 yards in the 34–23 victory.
-In the next game against the Baltimore Ravens, Mixon had to leave the game multiple times due to a knee injury.
+In the 2018 season opener against the Colts, Mixon started the season off with 95 rushing yards, a rushing touchdown, and five receptions for 54 yards in the 34–23 victory.
+In the next game against the Ravens, Mixon had to leave the game multiple times due to a knee injury.
 He returned to action in Week 5 against the Miami Dolphins with 93 rushing yards, 22 receiving yards, and a receiving touchdown in the 27–17 victory.
 In Week 8, against the Tampa Bay Buccaneers, he had 123 rushing yards and two rushing touchdowns in the 37–34 victory for his second-career multi-touchdown game.
 On December 9, Mixon racked up 111 yards and a score on the ground against the Los Angeles Chargers.
 In Week 15 against the Oakland Raiders, Mixon rushed for 129 yards and two touchdowns in a 30–16 win.
 This was the third multi-touchdown game of Mixon's career.
 He finished the season leading the AFC in rushing yards with 1,168.
 In addition, he had eight rushing touchdowns and one receiving touchdown.